 During the three centuries that this extraordinary place has been in the Leslie family it has changed remarkably little - and its fascinating history intrigues guests as much as the unique features of Castle Leslie as they find it today.

-Guests can stay in the Castle or in the Lodge at Castle Leslie Estate, which is a modern 4* hotel just inside the castle gates; built around an atmospheric stable courtyard, it is popular with riding enthusiasts participating at Castle Leslie’s impressive Equestrian Centre, which offers miles of trekking, cross-country rides and jumps on the 1000-acre estate.
-The Lodge features all manner of horsey memorabilia with the newer bedrooms designed to appeal especially to horse lovers.
+Guests can stay in the Castle (see below) or in the Lodge at Castle Leslie Estate, which is an attractive mainly modern 4* hotel just inside the castle gates.
+Built around an atmospheric stable courtyard, it is especially popular with riding enthusiasts participating at Castle Leslie’s impressive Equestrian Centre, which offers miles of trekking, cross-country rides and jumps on the 1000-acre estate.

 The Victorian Treatment Rooms specialise in organic treatments, which are popular for weddings and as an indoor focus for short breaks.

 Non-residents are welcome to dine in the hotel’s informal Conors Bar or Snaffles Restaurant, where executive Andrew Bradley has added his personal stamp to old recipes from the Castle Leslie Estate Cook Book.
 On a mezzanine floor, with windows on both sides, Snaffles has brick walls, polished floor, vaulted beam ceiling and the 100 or so bottles of gin on the now famous Gin Menu, are cleverly displayed on one wall.

 Menus express a hearty commitment to supporting local producers and to transparency - a policy statement relating to the use of Irish meats and poultry is given, and also detailed information on suppliers, may of whom operate in Monaghan and the surrounding counties.